VaradScript/Agent-Ai/README.md

 This is an experimental chatbot built using [n8n](https://n8n.io/).
 It's designed to receive chat messages, use AI to respond, and access external tools like calculators or search APIs.

 > 🚧 This project is still in development.
-I'm iterating regularly and documenting everything!
+I'm iterating regularly and documenting everything!..

 ---